PauloRog/rentalx/README.md

 The rent should have a minimum duration of 24 hours Should not be possible to register a new rental if there is already one open for the same user Should not be possible to register a new rental if there is already one open for the same car

+# Recover Password

+**FR**
+Should be possible for the user to recover the password by entering the email The user should receive an email with the step-by-step password recovery User should be able to enter a new password

+**BR**
+User needs to enter a new password
+Link sent for recovery must expire in 3 hours